HiDeoo/Unanimity/README.md

 ## Installation

-You can download the lastest version of our basic installer (using [NW.js](https://github.com/nwjs/nw.js)) on the [releases page](https://github.com/HiDeoo/Unanimity/releases).
+You can download the latest version of our basic installer (using [NW.js](https://github.com/nwjs/nw.js)) on the [releases page](https://github.com/HiDeoo/Unanimity/releases).

 * *OS X: Exit Discord, extract and launch Unanimity.app.*
 * *Windows: Exit Discord, extract and launch Unanimity.exe.*